ThinkUpLLC/ThinkUp/docs/source/userguide/datacapture.rst

 Automatically via RSS
 ---------------------

 Use your RSS newsreader to capture social media data on a regular basis.
-At the bottom of the "Update now" page, you'll see a Hint which reads "You can automate ThinkUp crawls by subscribing to this secret RSS feed in your favorite newsreader."

-Copy and paste the "this RSS feed" link into your favorite newsreader, and refresh the subscription in order to kick off a ThinkUp update.
+In :doc:`Settings > Account </userguide/settings/account>`, you'll find a secret RSS URL button.
+Copy and paste the feed link into your favorite newsreader, and refresh the subscription in order to kick off a ThinkUp update.

-Anyone who knows your ThinkUp RSS URL can kick off a data update.
+Anyone who knows your ThinkUp RSS URL can run a data update.
 If you've shared the URL with someone who should not have it, you can reset it in :doc:`Settings > Account </userguide/settings/account>`.
 Resetting your API key will disable any future updates from URLs which contain the old API key.